 Who we are.

 The Reentry Coalition of New Jersey is committed to offender rehabilitation.
 Our members are recognized leaders in the field of community-based correctional programs, treatment services, drug treatment, research and in providing effective alternatives to incarceration.
-The Reentry Coalition of New Jersey (RCNJ) is comprised of members from Education and Health Centers of America, The Kintock Group, New Jersey Association on Corrections, and Volunteers of America Delaware Valley.

 Our mission is to promote evidence-based principles that reduce offender risk through collaboration with community and justice partners, advocacy, education and public policy development.